UweTrottmann/SeriesGuide/docs/backup-json-schema.md

 _SeriesGuide can [export and import your data](https://www.seriesgui.de/help/how-to/backup/backup) using JSON text files._

+> [!NOTE]
+> Migrating from TV Time?
+Check [the forum post](https://discuss.seriesgui.de/t/tv-time-shutdown-and-importing-into-seriesguide/2807) on how to convert to the SeriesGuide format.

 The expected format and values are documented here.

 To see an example file, export your data from SeriesGuide.
 Note that unlike the examples below the